mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

           [The Remarkable Rise of Transgender Rights](https://doi.org/10.3998/mpub.9448956) by Jami K. Taylor, Daniel C. Lewis, and Donald P. Haider-Markel

+          [Strike for the Common Good: Fighting for the Future of Public Education](https://doi.org/10.3998/mpub.11621094) by Rebecca Kolins Givan and Amy Schrager Lang, Editors (Releasing October 19, 2020)

           [Vitality Politics: Health, Debility, and the Limits of Black Emancipation](https://doi.org/10.3998/mpub.10043782) by Stephen Knadler